Music Marketing Insights: Using Interactive Media in 2019

 Music videos are an essential tool for musical storytelling.
 They can amplify a song's meaning, call attention to lyricism or rhythm in the music, and help connect a musician's image with a specific sound or style.

 Music videos provide context for an artist's aesthetic landscape, and lately have become almost like visual short stories that span beyond just the song’s contents.
-(J. Cole has some wonderful, message-based and powerful music videos, by the way.)

 Beyond being an enjoyable experience, music videos ultimately help fans figure out where a musician or a band fits within the context of their personal music consumption.
-(And people love to categorize their music into numerous genre and activity-based playlists.)

 Consider how rapper Nas worked to establish his reputation as one of rap's frontrunners in the '90s.
 In addition to writing and recording his classic album Illmatic, he was dedicated to showing listeners where his music was coming from.